dms-vep/CHIKV-181-25-E-DMS/nextstrain/README.md

 `auspice` is used to generate a Nextstrain-style visualization of the phylogenetic tree.
 To visualize the tree download [this file](auspice/auspice.json) and upload it to [this website](https://auspice.us/).

+## Copy to allow Nextstrain community build

+Note that the last step of the [run_analysis.bash](run_analysis.bash) script is then to copy the final JSON from [auspice/auspice.json](auspice/auspice.json) to [../auspice/CHIKV-181-25-E-DMS.json](../auspice/CHIKV-181-25-E-DMS.json) where it can be viewed via  [Nextstrain community build](https://docs.nextstrain.org/en/latest/guides/share/community-builds.html) at [nexstrain.org/community/dms-vep/CHIKV-181-25-E-DMS](nexstrain.org/community/dms-vep/CHIKV-181-25-E-DMS).

+This step is done by [run_analysis.bash](run_analysis.bash), not [Snakefile](Snakefile), so if you run `snakemake` not using that bash script you need to do this step manually.

 ## Notes